-Major political parties: Minnesota's major political parties (currently the Independence, Republican, and Democratic-Farmer-Labor parties) nominate candidates for presidential elector by delegate conventions called and held under the supervision of the party’s state central committee.
+Major political parties: Minnesota's major political parties (currently the Republican and Democratic-Farmer-Labor parties) nominate candidates for presidential elector by delegate conventions called and held under the supervision of the party’s state central committee.
 The state chair of a major party must certify to the Secretary of State the names of the persons nominated as presidential electors and the names of the party candidates for president and vice-president on or before the day of the primary.
 Minnesota Statutes 208.03

 Minor political parties: A minor political party may nominate candidates for presidential elector by circulating a petition.
 The petition must list the names of the presidential elector candidates and the names of the candidates for president and vice-president.
 This petition must be signed by at least 2,000 individuals eligible to vote in Minnesota.
 Candidates for presidential elector must file their petitions on or before the day of the primary.
 Minnesota Statutes 204B.07, 204B.08, and 204B.09.
 In 2012, the Libertarian, Socialist Workers, Constitution, Constitutional Government, Green, Grassroots, Socialism & Liberation, and Justice parties filed petitions for presidential electors and candidates for president and vice president to be placed on the general election ballot.